web-dave/webdave.de/src/assets/posts/cypress.md

 `.visit (url)`
 So I can call a certain url in the browser (in the Cypress client).

-in our example we want to call the standard URL of our Angular Project.
+In our example, we want to call the standard URL of our Angular Project.

 ```JavaScript
 cy.visit("http://localhost:4200");